 Peninsula is a tiny village located in the state of Ohio.
-With a population of 522 people and just one neighborhood, Peninsula is the 662nd largest community in Ohio.
-Peninsula has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 518 people and just one neighborhood, Peninsula is the 662nd largest community in Ohio.
+Much of the housing stock in Peninsula was built prior to World War II, making it one of the older and more historic villages in the country.

 Peninsula real estate is some of the most expensive in Ohio, although Peninsula house values don't compare to the most expensive real estate in the U.S.